shivajid/HortonworksOperationsWorkshop/Lab2.md

 <pre>
 a) We are going to Install Docker in the CentOS VM
-b) Create Centos Docker Image using a DockerFil
+b) Create Centos Docker Image using a DockerFile
 c) Instantiate a container
-c) Use the Ambari to add a Node
+c) Use the AmbariUi to add a Node
 </pre>

 ## Install Docker Binaries